lextm/jekyll-theme-chirpy/_posts/2011-4-23-bigdipper-light-plan-b-for-repository-hosting.md

 * (Most important) We can easily find another place to host the repository so that all collaboration can be resumed.
 <!--more-->

 Now we have Plan B for our repository.
-Before CodePlex fixes our repository there, we will use Google Code temporarily, http://code.google.com/p/sharpsnmplib/.
+Before CodePlex fixes our repository there, we will use Google Code temporarily.

-Please continue to visit our CodePlex home page, http://sharpsnmplib.codeplex.com for all other information (discussion board, issue tracker, and wiki).
+Please continue to visit our CodePlex home page for all other information (discussion board, issue tracker, and wiki).